Top 10 Favorite Writers

 - Gore Vidal: A heroic American writer.
 His historical novels are second to none for their readability and insights into the strengths and weaknesses of American leaders throughout the ages.
 Start with Burr then continue through his entire The American Chronicle Series.

 - Tom Robbins: Totally outrageous in every respect.
 A joy to read.
 His novels often include religious elements far outside the mainstream.
 Yum.
 Start with Jitterbug Perfume.
+However he seems to be phoning it in lately.

 - Tom Wolfe: His novels are so journalistic they seem more real than nonfiction.
 His journalistic books are just the opposite.
 Wolfe brings remarkable insight to whatever he writes about.
 For his journalistic works, start with Electric Kool-aid Acid Test.
 For his novels, start with Bonfire of the Vanities.